apache/apisix/doc/plugins/traffic-split.md

 }
 ```

+The following provides examples of plugin usage, which will help you understand the use of plugin.

 ### Grayscale Release

-Traffic is split according to the `weight` value configured by weighted_upstreams in the plugin (the rule of `match` is not configured, and `match` is passed by default).
-The request traffic is divided into 4:2, 2/3 of the traffic reaches the upstream of the `1981` port in the plugin, and 1/3 of the traffic reaches the upstream of the default `1980` port on the route.
+Do not configure the `match` rule part (the `match` is passed by default), and the traffic is split according to the `weight` value of the weighted_upstreams configuration in the plugin.
+Divide `plugin upstream` and `route's upstream` request traffic according to 3:2, of which 60% of the traffic reaches the upstream of the `1981` port in the plugin, and 40% of the traffic reaches the upstream of the default `1980` port on the route .

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '